 Saloni came to Australia in 2013 and has since completed her masters in professional accounting.
 She's passionate about public relations, start ups, art, culture and programs that help young people empower themselves.
 As a Shout Out speaker Saloni hopes to share her perspective on youth empowerment and community relations.

-Ariana is an advocate for positive change in the community.
+Ariana was born in Samoa and came to Australia in 2001.
+She is an advocate for positive change in the community.
 As societal norms and values change, so too do the perspectives of people in relation to issues that are more often than not, manipulated by the media.
 This is where Ariana comes into play.
-As a strong and open--‐ minded person, she is devoted to presenting issues that are categorised as controversial and offers a third--‐person perspective on racial stereotyping and other controversial issues; two topics regularly twisted by media outlets.
-By accepting the challenge of pushing barriers on such issues, Ariana finds confidence in empowering her peers and those in her cultural community to become more proactive rather than reactive.
-Her involvement in the local council, alongside with experience in the Centre for Multicultural Youth’s, “Our Patch” social cohesion program, has enabled further development of ideas in regards to racism and welcoming multiculturalism in today’s society.
-Therefore, Ariana will be available for speaking opportunities that allow her to present, discuss and debate controversial issues.
+As a strong and open--‐ minded person, she is devoted to presenting issues that are categorised as controversial and offers a third-person perspective on racial stereotyping and other controversial issues; two topics regularly twisted by media outlets.

 Shout Out Event Host: